-And what better celebrity to keep an eye on during these months than Lady Gaga, a true powerhouse whose achievements go from redefining pop music to stealing the spotlight at the biggest film festivals, and most recently, organizing world-class charity events from her home.
+Lady Gaga is a true powerhouse whose achievements go from redefining pop music to stealing the spotlight at the biggest film festivals.

 Her many achievements include various Guinness world records — Gaga set a new record for most weeks spent at the top of the U.K. charts and most-searched female — and a total of 11 Grammy Awards.